Structural Compression of Convolutional Neural Networks: Results

 \subsubsection{AlexNet on ImageNet dataset}

 AlexNet consists of 5 convolutional layers and 3 fully-connected layers.
-Figure \ref{alexnet} shows the classification accuracy of AlexNet on a hold-out test set after the first or second layer is compressed using our proposed CAR algorithms or benchmark compression schemes.
-CAR pruning of higher convolutional layers in AlexNet yields to similar figures and are not shown here to avoid redundancy.
+Figure \ref{alexnet} shows the classification accuracy of AlexNet on a hold-out test set after each individual convolutional layer is compressed using our proposed CAR algorithms or benchmark compression schemes.

-Comparing the accuracies of compressed networks in Figure \ref{alexnet}, there are considerable gaps between our proposed CAR-algorithm (purple curves) and the competing structural compression schemes that prune filters \cite{he2014reshaping} for the two layers.
+Comparing the accuracies of compressed networks in Figure \ref{alexnet}, there are considerable gaps between our proposed CAR-algorithm (purple curves) and the competing structural compression schemes that prune filters \cite{he2014reshaping} for all five layers.
 Further considerable improvements are achieved by retraining or fine-tuning the CAR-compressed networks (see the blue curves in Figure \ref{alexnet}).

-Pruning half of the filters in the first layer of AlexNet, our CAR-algorithm achieves 52\% classification accuracy (compared with the 57\% for the uncompressed AlexNet).
-This accuracy is 26\% higher than that of filter pruning based on average outgoing weights (which is better than pruning based on averaging incoming weights).
-For the second layer of AlexNet, the improvement in classification accuracy is 20\%.
+Pruning half of the filters in either of the individual convolutional layers in AlexNet, our CAR algorithm achieves 16\% (for the layer 5) to 25\% (for the layer 2) higher classification accuracies compared to the best benchmark filter pruning scheme (pruning based on average outgoing weights).
+If we retrain the pruned network, it achieves 50\% to 52\% classification accuracy (compared with 57\% of the uncompressed AlexNet).
 The superior performance of our algorithm for AlexNet is due to the proposed importance index for the filters in CNN.
 This figure demonstrates that our algorithm is able to successfully identify the least important filters for the purpose of classification accuracy.
 In section 5.2, we discuss the ability of our compression scheme to reduce functional redundancy in the structure of CNNs.